Taguette can be run in two separate ways:

 apt update apt install calibre python3.5 virtualenv virtualenv --python=python3.5 /srv/taguette . /srv/taguette/bin/activate pip install taguette taguette default-config >taguette.conf edit taguette.conf # Edit configuration file, see below taguette --no-browser server taguette.conf

 In either case, running the server requires a configuration file.
-This file contains important information, such as email server and addresses, the port number to listen on, whether registration of new accounts is enabled, etc.
+This file contains important information, such as email server and addresses, the port number to listen on, which database to use, whether registration of new accounts is enabled, etc.

 You might want to change the